USS Midway (CV-41): Missions in the 1980s

 Following a period in Yokosuka, Midway relieved Coral Sea 30 May 1980 on standby south of Jeju-Do Island in the Sea of Japan following the potential of civil unrest in the Republic of Korea.

 While transiting the passage between Palawan Island of the Philippines and the coast of Northern Borneo on 29 July, the Panamanian merchant ship Cactus collided with Midway.
 Cactus was 450 nmi southwest of Subic Bay and heading to Singapore when she struck near the carrier's liquid oxygen plant; two sailors working in the plant were killed and three were injured.
 Midway sustained light damage and three F-4 Phantom aircraft parked on the flight deck also were damaged.

 On 17 August, Midway relieved Constellation to begin another Indian Ocean deployment and to complement the Dwight D. Eisenhower task group still on contingency duty in the Arabian Sea.
 Midway spent a total of 118 consecutive days in the Indian Ocean during 1980.

 On 16 March 1981, an A-6E Intruder from VA-115 aboard Midway sighted a downed civilian helicopter in the South China Sea.
 Midway immediately dispatched HC-1 Det 2 helicopters to the scene.
 All 17 people aboard the downed helicopter were rescued and brought aboard the carrier.
 The chartered civilian helicopter was also retrieved from the water and lifted to Midway's flight deck.

 On 25 March 1986, the final carrier launching of a Navy fleet F-4S Phantom II took place off Midway during flight operations in the East China Sea.
+ABF2 Paul F. Morehead Jr., fueled aircraft number 111 for the last time.
 The Phantoms were replaced by the new F/A-18A Hornets.